Church Stretton, Shropshire

 Attractions in Church Stretton

-Acton Scott Historic Working Farm near Church Stretton, demonstrates life on a Shropshire upland farm at the turn of the last century.
-The farm has featured on BBC TV's 'Victorian Farm' and more recently used as the setting for Monty Don’s Real Craft series on More Four.
+Acton Scott Historic Working Farm near Church Stretton demonstrates life on a Shropshire upland farm at the turn of the 19th century.
+The farm has featured on BBC TV's 'Victorian Farm', ‘Countryfile’ and many other film and TV shows.

 Accommodation in Church Stretton